RobTillaart/HX710AB/README.md

 ### Timeout

-To prevent blocking if a sensor is broken or due to a bad connection the library has a timeout function.
+To prevent a blocking **read()** if a sensor is broken or due to a bad connection the library has a timeout function (since 0.3.1).
 If the timeout value is set to 0 (zero) the timeout will not be checked.
 The default value is 1000 milliseconds.

+Note that the sensor might need up to 100 millis to get ready, so setting the timeout to a too small value might result in not reading the sensor at all.
+(getting series of zero's, optionally alternating, to investigate)

 - **void set_timeout(uint32_t timeout)**
 - **uint32_t get_timeout()** return set value.